hyperledger/besu/docs/trie/parallel-merkle-trie.md

 Leaf represents a single value at some path.

-**If multiple updates affect this area:**
+**If multiple addition affect this area:**
 1. Convert leaf to a branch
 2. Place the existing leaf value in appropriate child slot
-3. Process updates in parallel on the new branch
+3. Process addition in parallel on the new branch

 **If single update:**
 - Let sequential visitor handle it (might just update the value, or split the leaf)

 ### Null Nodes: Building from Scratch

-Empty position getting multiple updates:
+Empty position getting multiple addition:
 1. Create empty branch (16 null children)
-2. Process updates in parallel
+2. Process addition in parallel
-3. Children get created as updates are applied
+3. Children get created as addition are applied

 ## Thread Safety Mechanisms